 So I’m in dire need of traditional Japanese Gyoza and Yakiniku sauces, and not confident of my sauce-making skills.
 The obvious alternative is to pick some up from a store in Vienna.

-Shockingly, my local supermarket doesn’t stock either, despite growing international sections in Viennese grocery stores.
-So I did some digging and came up with these three top options for finding Japanese food and ingredients.
+Shockingly, my local supermarket doesn’t stock either.
+So I did some digging and came up with these three prime options for finding Japanese food and ingredients in town.

 Nippon-Ya